Book Discussion Sample Questions for

 6. It is clear why Terry might need Odette.
 Why might Odette need Terry?

-7. How are each of the men who love the Supremes—James, Richmond, and Chick—a reflection of the woman he loves?
+7. In what ways are each of the men who love the Supremes—James, Richmond, and Chick—a reflection of the woman he loves?
 And what does each husband give to the woman in his life that she treasures, despite his failings?

 8. Whether alive or dead (or a ghost), the mothers of the Supremes play a major role in their daughters’ lives.
 How do their mothers continue to exert an influence on them?
 Who is hurt most by it?
 Who is helped by it?
 Who is most like her mother?